Brian Croach, Soprano Cornet

 Timothy Yee, Solo Cornet

 Timothy Yee joined the ABB in 1987.
-In the last 40 or so years since he first started studying the trumpet, Timothy has been awarded the Salvation Army Erik Leidzen Memorial Scholarship and studied trumpet with Anthony L. Pasquarelli at Carnegie Mellon University for many years.
-He has performed with the Pittsburgh Civic Orchestra, the Edgewood Symphony, the North Pittsburgh Philharmonic Orchestra, the Pittsburgh Savoyards, and in the pit orchestra for high school musicals.
-Tim is a volunteer player, summer camp music instructor and former Bandmaster of the Salvation Army.
-He is employed at PNC as a Line of Business Risk Specialist and lives in Ross Township with his wife, Joy.
-Tim and Joy have two children – David and Sharon.
-He plays a Getzen Eterna 800 cornet.
+In the last 50 or so years since he first started studying the trumpet, Tim has been awarded the Salvation Army Erik Leidzen Memorial Scholarship and studied trumpet with Anthony L. Pasquarelli at Carnegie Mellon University for many years.
+He has performed with the Pittsburgh Civic Orchestra, the Edgewood Symphony, the North Pittsburgh Philharmonic Orchestra, the Pittsburgh Savoyards, East Winds Symphonic Band and in the pit orchestra for high school musicals.
+Tim is a former Bandmaster of The Salvation Army and volunteers as a summer camp music instructor.
+He is employed at PNC as an Information Technology Risk Compliance Officer and lives in Ross Township with his wife, Joy.
+Tim and Joy have two adult children (David and Sharon) as well as two grandchildren.

 Rita Ferrere, Solo Cornet